 Not every ad you see online is genuine.
 Some viruses show up as ads and encourage you to click on it or interact with it.
 The goal is to get you to click on ad banners and links so they can make money from your clicks.
 Most times, these ads appear as pop-ups that refuse to close or just keep popping up again in order to get you irritated.

-Install a Plugin Security Scanner that will scan your plugins, themes and other data on your site every day to check for viruses and unwanted content.
+Preventive measure: Install a Security Scanner Plugin that will scan your plugins, themes and other data on your site every day to check for viruses and unwanted content.

 2. Computer Viruses